The Role of Leadership

 Have you identified a need?
 Or do you already have a framework that you would like to enhance?
 If yes to both questions, where are you today and where would you like to be both short and long term?
 There are five important characteristics of how management can create and support a diverse and inclusive workplace.

-Commit Like You Mean it and Mean It: Develop a clear and concise statement of purpose on your company’s commitment to the culture of inclusion.
+Commit Like You Mean it and Mean It: Develop a clear and concise statement of purpose on your company’s commitment to the culture of diversity, equity & inclusion.
 Communication is key.
 Find multiple ways and opportunities to communicate with your employees.
 Develop the “big picture” strategy that outlines the what, who, and why of diversity and inclusion.

 Modify How You Conduct Your Meetings: Schedule brainstorming sessions to generate new ideas and solve problems.
 When your staff sets up these meetings, consider rotating the team leader and the make-up of the group by; age, tenure, organizational function, subject matter expert, etc.